andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 ## Podcast

-In July of 2023 I joined Jason Swett on the Code With Jason podcas.
+In July of 2023 I joined Jason Swett on the Code With Jason podcast.
 We discussed PostgreSQL table partitioning among other topics.
 Check out the episode at [Code With Jason 190 — PostgreSQL and Sin City Ruby 🎙️](/blog/2023/07/28/code-with-jason-postgresql-sin-city-ruby).

 Thanks for taking a look.
 I'd love to hear any feedback you have and what you're building with PostgreSQL! 👋